 Snacks are essential when entertaining, and these rosemary maple roasted pecans are the perfect thing to hold your guests over until dinner.
 Only 4 ingredients and 15 minutes to make!

-- A few glugs of 100% real maple syrup* (enough to thoroughly coat the pecans)
+- 1/4 cup 100% real maple syrup* (enough to thoroughly coat the pecans)

-- A generous sprinkle of flaky sea salt (recommended: Maldon)
+- 1 heaping teaspoon flaky sea salt (recommended: Maldon)**

 - Preheat the oven to 350 degrees.

-- Remove from the oven and allow to cool for about 5-10 minutes, then use your fingers to break them apart.
-Transfer to a bowl and serve immediately.**
+- Remove from the oven and allow to cool for about 5-10 minutes until the syrup has hardened.

 - *You MUST use 100% real maple syrup for this recipe.
-Aunt Jemima and the like simply won’t work here, as they are mostly all corn syrup with maple flavoring and will not caramelize properly.
+Pancake syrup simply won’t work here.

 - **A heaping teaspoon/tablespoon means the the measurement should be piled high or overflowing rather than flattened out on top.

 - ***Sometimes the nuts can get sticky and lose their crisp as they sit.
 If they go sticky on you, they can be re-crisped in a 300 degree oven for about 5-10 minutes – but keep a close eye on them so that they don’t burn.